franciscopoggi/academic/content/publication/marketmechanisms/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
 summary: "with [Quitzé Valenzuela-Stookey](http://www.quitzevalenzuelastookey.com)<details> <summary> <b> Abstract.
-[Paper](https://northwestern.box.com/s/aveeon5flwvlzd4ij4m9zasgj8978mnq)</b></summary>
+[Paper](https://www.franciscopoggi.com/files/mbm.pdf)</b></summary>
   <br>
-  Decision makers frequently condition their actions on economic outcomes, e.g. asset prices, that they believe convey information about an unknown state.
-However the decision maker’s action, or expectations thereof, may also influence the outcome.
-In this paper we study the general problem of choosing decision rules mapping outcomes to actions in the presence of such feedback effects.
-We characterize the set of joint distributions of outcomes, actions, and states that can be implemented as the unique equilibrium by decision rules which satisfy a minimal notion of robustness to manipulation.
-Moreover, we show that all such equilibria are robust to model misspecification.
-This characterization of the feasible set greatly simplifies the problem of choosing decision rules.
-A simple graphical technique allows us to identify qualitative features of optimal policies.
-We illustrate the power of this approach with an application to corporate bailouts.
-The results are also useful for characterizing optimal decision rules when the requirement of unique implementation is relaxed.
+  We study the problem of a principal who conditions their actions on the outcomes of a competitive market as a proxy for an unobserved payoff-relevant state.
+Agents in the market have private information about the state, and their choices reflect both their beliefs about the state and their expectations of the principal's actions.
+This introduces two-way feedback between policy and the market.
+In a general setting, we characterize the set of joint distributions of market outcomes, principal actions, and states that can be implemented in equilibrium by a principal with commitment power.
+We focus in particular on implementation under constraints imposed by concerns about manipulation and equilibrium multiplicity.
+Our characterization of the implementable set admits a tractable representation and significantly simplifies the principal's design problem.
+We apply our results to study bailout policies.
   </details>"
 tags: []
 categories: []